Iowa Cubs

 The Iowa Cubs are a Minor League Baseball team of the International League and the Triple-A affiliate of the Chicago Cubs.
 They are located in Des Moines, Iowa, and are named for their Major League Baseball (MLB) affiliate.
-The Cubs play their home games at Principal Park, which opened in 1992.
-They previously played at Sec Taylor Stadium from 1969 to 1991.
+The Cubs have played their home games at Principal Park since 1992, replacing Sec Taylor Stadium which the Cubs used from 1969 to 1991.

 The club was established as the Iowa Oaks of the Triple-A American Association in 1969.
 Iowa took on the Cubs moniker in 1982.
 They joined the Triple-A Pacific Coast League in 1998 following the dissolution of the American Association after the 1997 season.
 In conjunction with MLB's reorganization of Minor League Baseball in 2021, the Cubs were shifted to the Triple-A East, which was renamed the International League in 2022.

 The only league title in franchise history is the 1993 American Association championship.